RandomComputerUser/FancyLighting/README.md

 ### Latest Version

+**v0.8.2 (2024-10-28)**
+- Tweaked simulated normal maps
+- Enhanced shaders and colors no longer uses special normal maps rendering, as it was causing visual issues
+- Increased the default normal maps strength from 100 to 150

 **v0.8.1.1 (2024-10-28)**
 - Tweaked enhanced light map blurring in vines
 - Removed an unnecessary file from the build